fusionlaboratories/partner-api-sign/README.md

 # Partner API Signing Client

 ## Description

-This is a simple client program for setting up, generating and sending of signed requests to the Qredo Partner API.
+This is a simple client program that allows you to:

+* set up, generate and send signed requests to the Qredo Partner API.
+* connect to a websocket feed to perform custody for transactions (approve or reject tx requests) and connect wallets requests.

 ### Building